Accelerating Benders decomposition for solving a sequence of sample average approximation replications

 In Table \ref{tab:random_dsp_time}, we display the average total time taken to solve 25 SAA replications after the first one with these two methods.
 We use the same instances to test these methods as the experiments on cut distribution in Sec. \ref{sub:Cut Distribution}.
-The results indicate that there is no significant improvement in time using our curated DSP method compared to a random curated DSP.
-Thus, we find that the key feature of the curated DSP that explains its performance is the reduction of the size of the DSP -- the particular choice of the dual solutions that are kept does not outperform a random choice.
-Thus, the key feature of our method is that it suggests the number of dual solutions to retain in the curated DSP without requiring this number as input.
+For the UC instances, curated DSP achieves a notable improvement over random curated DSP.
+This suggests that for UC, the smart selection mechanism of curated DSP successfully identifies more effective dual solutions compared to random selection.
+In contrast, for CFLP and CMND instances, the performance is comparable between the two approaches, with no significant difference in solution times.
+These results indicate that the primary benefit of curated DSP comes from maintaining a smaller pool size.
+However, for some problem classes like UC, the intelligent selection mechanism provides additional computational gains by identifying more effective dual solutions.
+Importantly, a key feature of our method is that it automatically determines the number of dual solutions to retain in the curated DSP without requiring this number as input.